kossakova/Bike_Sharing/README.md

 - Total rides count of a month if August is 2,344,224
 - Majority of users are subscribers
 - Majority of users are male
-- Busiest days of the week are Thursdays thru Saturday
+- Busiest days of the week are Thursdays thru Saturdays
-- Slowest days of the week are Wednesday and Sunday
+- Slowest days of the week are Wednesdays and Sundays
 - Peak hours of the day 7 am, 4-7 pm
 - Slowest hours of the day 12-5 am
 - Average ride time is less than 50 min